The way that we achieve media playback in portrait orientation can be vastly different across our supported media player platforms.

 Which media players require pre-rotated videos

-The following media players do not support native portrait video playback and require videos to be pre-rotated to display in a portrait orientation:
+The following media players do not support native portrait video playback and require videos to be pre-rotated to display in portrait orientation:

 - LG webOS 1 and 2 displays